-Ceased role as Chief Financial Officer on 9 March 2020 Moved into Chief Information Security Officer Role on 1 March 2021 Short-term benefits as per Corporations Regulation 2M.3.03(1) Item 6 Along with other full time staff, all KMP accepted a 10% reduction in hours over the period 1 April 2020 to 30 June 2020 to support working capital of the Group through the COVID-19 imposed lockdowns Other long-term benefits as per Corporations Regulation 2M.3.03(1) Item 8 Post-employment benefits are provided through contributions to a superannuation fund.
-The amounts disclosed as remuneration represent the amount contributed by the employer at the statutory rate 9.5%, plus any salary sacrificed amounts if applicable, measured in accordance with AASB 119 Employee Benefits.
+Ceased role as Chief Financial Officer on 9 March 2020 Moved into Chief Information Security Officer Role on 1 March 2021 Short-term benefits as per Corporations Regulation 2M.3.03(1) Item 6 Along with other full time staff, all KMP accepted a 10% reduction in hours over the period 1 April 2020 to 30 June 2020 to support working capital of the Group through the COVID-19 imposed lockdowns Other long-term benefits are provided through contributions to a superannuation fund.
+The amounts disclosed as remuneration represent the amount exteributed by the complexer of the other two reductions to a superannuation fund.
+The amounts disclosed as remuneration represent the amount exteributed by the complexer of the other two reductions for a superannuation fund.

+contributed by the employer at the statutory rate 9.5%, plus any salary sacrificed amounts if applicable, measured in accordance with AASB 119 Employee Benefits.
 Shares issued under an employee share scheme established by the Group on 30 November 2015 (re-approved 29 November 2018), as well as Performance Rights issued as set out at Note 31.
 These include negative amounts for rights forfeited during the year.